g-h-0-S-t/Instagram-Profile-Exporter-Product-Website/README.md

 # Hi all! 👋

-I'm thrilled to introduce **Instagram Profile Exporter** - your solution for transforming public Instagram profiles into beautifully formatted PDF portfolios!
+I'm thrilled to introduce **insta2pdf** - your solution for transforming public Instagram profiles into beautifully formatted PDF portfolios!

 ## **Here's what I deliver:**
 📄 **Professional PDF conversion** of Instagram profiles